rajsingmohapatro/playbook_demo/pages/Automation_Best_Practices.md

 With the shift left movement, developers and advanced testers are now empowered to build and run tests.
 Tools such as TestLeft allows users to run functional UI tests for web and desktop applications from within their favorite IDEs.
 With support for Visual Studio and Java IDEs such as IntelliJ and Eclipse, developers never have to leave the comfort of their ecosystem to validate application quality - meaning teams can quickly and easily shift left to deliver software faster.

+#### Select the Right Automated Testing Tool
+Selecting an automated testing tool is essential for test automation.
+There are a lot of automated testing tools on the market, and it is important to choose the automated testing tool that best suits your overall requirements.

+Consider these key points when selecting an automated testing tool:

+Support for your platforms and technology.
+Are you testing .Net, C# or WPF applications and on what operating systems?
+Are you going to test web applications?
+Do you need support for mobile application testing?
+Do you work with Android or iOS, or do you work with both operating systems?
+Flexibility for testers of all skill levels.
+Can your QA department write automated test scripts or is there a need for keyword testing?
+Feature rich but also easy to create automated tests.
+Does the automated testing tool support record-and-playback test creation as well as manual creation of automated tests; does it include features for implementing checkpoints to verify values, databases, or key functionality of your application?
+Create automated tests that are reusable, maintainable and resistant to changes in the applications UI.
+Will my automated tests break if my UI changes?

 #### Design Tests Before Automating Them

 A good test design helps in identifying the most probable automation candidates, which will increase the probability to find defects.